 Also vanquished after the creation of the lakes were Eutaw Creek and the surrounding limestone springs, which were flooded when Lake Marion was built.
 Limestone sinks in the area formed the channels that allowed the Eutaw Springs to flow.
 The abundance of limestone here, which dates to 40 million years ago, makes the area a prolific producer of cement, which uses limestone.

 The Eutaw Springs Battlefield Park is listed in the National Register:

 On September 8, 1781 General Nathanael Greene with a force of 2098 attacked a British camp of 2300 at Eutaw Springs commanded by Colonel Alexander Stuart.
 Greene’s goal was to strike a blow against the British forces in South Carolina and prevent them from sending aid to Cornwallis in Virginia.
 The tree shaded battleground park at the edge of Lake Marion includes a historic marker that tells the story and marks the site of the battle.
 On the grounds is the tomb of British Commander Major John Majoribanks, noted for outstanding leadership during the battle.

 Reflections on Eutaw Springs Battlefield Park

-Contributor Linda Brown, who sent the above photos, shares, “On a personal note, I have old newspaper clippings about my grandmother’s family, who lived in nearby Vance, regularly having picnics on the battleground during the early 1900s.”
+Contributor Linda Brown shares, “On a personal note, I have old newspaper clippings about my grandmother’s family, who lived in nearby Vance, regularly having picnics on the battleground during the early 1900s.”